-Planned Unit Development (PUD) is a "floating zone" mechanism available under Section 7-15 of the Salem Zoning Code.
-This means that it could be applied to any site as long as it meets a set of criteria described in Section 7-15, independently of the underlying zoning or basic zone district designated in the map.
+Planned Unit Development (PUD) is a special permit process available in accordance with the Salem Zoning Ordinance.
+This mechanism could be applied to any site as long as it meets the set of criteria required, and it is located in a Business (B1, B2, B4, B5 or BPD), Industrial (I) or Residential Multifamily (R3) district.
 One of the key criteria for application is a requirement that the site area be the lesser of 60,000 sf, or five times the minimum lot size of the zoning district that the property is in.

-The purpose of the planned unit development district, according to Section 7-15 is to allow for various types of land use to be combined in a compatible relationship with each other as part of a totally planned development.
+The purpose of the planned unit development district is to allow for various types of land use to be combined in a compatible relationship with each other as part of a totally planned development.
 PUDs are intended to ensure compliance with the master plan and good zoning practices while allowing certain desirable departures from the strict provisions of zoning classifications (e.g. the PUD review process could allow for changes to setbacks, residential densities higher than the ones allowed by the code, shared parking solutions, and other reasonable variations from the standard provisions as long as it is demonstrated during the process that no detrimental impact is caused).
-Zoning approvals are granted by the Planning Board through a Special Permit.
+The Special Permit is granted by the Planning Board.